How to Become a Speech Therapist in South Carolina

 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements

-After earning your license, you must maintain it by renew it every two years and complete 16 hours of continuing education during each two-year period.
+After earning your SLP license, you must maintain it by renewing it every two years (April 30) upon the completion of 16 hours of continuing education.
 Contact the Board to renew your license.
+Learn more about renewing your SLP license here.

 Speech-Language Pathology Salary in South Carolina